Dear beautiful Refine The Mind community members,

 7 weeks in Costa Rica, with multiple weeks spent in the jungle, for our first-ever HighExistence retreat and to simply explore with dear friends.
 Costa Rica ended up being one of the most transformative and unbelievable chapters of my life.

-One month in Las Vegas (including road trips to Utah and Arizona) to visit a dear friend and see several other old friends who were all English teachers in South Korea at the same time as me.
+One month in Las Vegas (including road trips to Utah and Arizona) to visit a dear friend and see several other old good friends who were all English teachers in South Korea at the same time as me.

 Two weeks in Colorado to see dear friends, old and new.